Burglary: Inchoate crime

 There is some recent scholarly treatment of burglaries in American law as inchoate crimes, but this is in dispute.
 Some academics consider burglary an inchoate crime.
 Others say that because the intrusion itself is harmful, this justifies punishment even when no further crime is committed.

 Burglary, as a preliminary step to another crime, can be seen as an inchoate, or incomplete, offense.
 As it disrupts the security of persons in their homes and in regard to their personal property, however, it is complete as soon as the intrusion is made.
 This dual nature is at the heart of a debate about whether the crime of burglary ought to be abolished and its elements covered by attempt or aggravating circumstances to other crimes—or retained, and the grading schemes reformed to reflect the seriousness of individual offenses.

 Possession of burglars' tools, in jurisdictions that make this an offense, has also been viewed as an inchoate crime:

 In effect piling an inchoate crime onto an inchoate crime, the possession of burglary tools with the intent to use them in a burglary is a serious offense, a felony in some jurisdictions.
 Gloves that defendants were trying to shake off as they ran from the site of a burglary were identified as burglar's tools in Green v.
 State (Fla.
 App.
 1991).

+California

+In California, what is defined as "first-degree burglary" is residential while "second-degree burglary" is commercial or auto burglary.
+The first is a felony that carries a penalty of two, four, or six years in prison as well as up to $10,000 in fines.
+The sentence also counts toward California's three-strikes law.
+Second-degree burglary can be prosecuted as a felony, carrying a 16-month, 2, or 3 year jail sentence as well as up to $10,000 in fines, or a misdemeanor, carrying up to 1 year in jail and up to $1,000 in fines.
+Burglary differs from retail theft or shoplifting in California.
+Possession of burglary tools carries six month in county jail.